reem12345/Cell-Type-Specific-Graphs/README.md

 ## Installation

-Create a conda environment using the following packages:
+Create a conda environment with the required packages:
 <pre>
 conda create -n preprct python=3.8.19